pensjonatus/pensjonatus/src/content/posts/angelic-babies.md

   - 'flash-fiction'
 ---

-Clem and his church group were protesting against abortion when an angel appeared.
+The reverend and his church group were protesting against abortion when an angel appeared.
 It faded into existence in a halo of warm light and stood in the middle of the sidewalk with its arms spread, palms open, as if presenting a patch of the sidewalk as a holy offering.
 The church group stopped their chanting and stood there not really knowing what to do.
-Clem in particular was looking at the angel's face and body and was trying to determine the sex.
+The reverend in particular was looking at the angel's face and body and was trying to determine the sex.
 For the first time in his life he understood what non-binary meant.

-The reverend was the first to wake out of stupor.
+The reverend was also the first to wake out of stupor.
 He took a step forward and
 said: "Oh, holy messenger of the Lord.
 Are you here to give us a sign?
 To relay His Holy Will to us?
 Blessed be!"